jaydensipe/Where-We-Livin/README.md

 [![Image from Gyazo](https://i.gyazo.com/ed167b2dacc7365b80a46b23e8e0e723.png)](https://gyazo.com/ed167b2dacc7365b80a46b23e8e0e723)

 3. Once ready, press start game.
 Clients names will turn RED indicating they have not chosen an answer.
-Once they they have chosen, their name will turn GREEN.
+Once they have chosen, their name will turn GREEN.
 Once all clients names are GREEN (or whenever you want) pressing next round will send the clients a new state.

 [![Image from Gyazo](https://i.gyazo.com/7f4aa3375378de917703908520b408f2.png)](https://gyazo.com/7f4aa3375378de917703908520b408f2)